JordanCWard/Stats_and_ML/README.md

 The repository is organized into Jupyter notebooks and datasets, grouped by modeling approach and statistical technique.

-### Supervised Learning Models

-- **Binomial Logistic Regression.ipynb**
-  Binary classification using logistic regression, focusing on probability estimation, coefficient interpretation, and model evaluation.

-- **Decision Tree.ipynb**
-  Decision tree classification with model tuning and performance evaluation.

-- **Random Forest Model.ipynb**
-  Ensemble learning using random forests, including hyperparameter tuning and performance comparison.

-- **XGBoost Model.ipynb**
-  Gradient boosting classification applied to airline passenger satisfaction, evaluated using precision, recall, F1 score, confusion matrices, and feature importance analysis.

-- **Naive Bayes model.ipynb**
-  Probabilistic classification using Naive Bayes, demonstrating model assumptions and tradeoffs.
+This repository contains a collection of projects focused on statistical analysis and machine learning that apply core methods to real-world datasets.
+Each project emphasizes understanding data, building models, and interpreting results rather than deploying solutions.

 ---

+## Supervised Learning Projects

+### Decision Tree
+Predicts airline customer satisfaction using historical flight experience survey data to understand factors influencing satisfaction.

-### Regression Analysis
+### Binomial Logistic Regression

-- **Linear Regression.ipynb**
-  Simple linear regression modeling and interpretation.

-- **Multiple Linear Regression.ipynb**
-  Multivariate regression with feature analysis and diagnostic evaluation.

-- **Evaluating Linear Regression.ipynb**
-  Model assessment using residual analysis and performance metrics.
+Analyzes airline customer satisfaction survey data to model the likelihood that a passenger reports being satisfied.

+### Random Forest Model
+Uses survey responses from airline customers to predict satisfaction and compare performance against simpler classification models.

+### XGBoost Model
+Applies gradient boosting to airline satisfaction data to evaluate predictive performance and feature importance.

+### Naive Bayes Model
+Examines NBA rookie performance statistics to estimate whether a player will have a career lasting five or more years.

 ---

+## Regression Analysis

-### Unsupervised Learning
+### Linear Regression

-- **K-means Clustering Model.ipynb**
-  Customer segmentation using K-means clustering, including cluster interpretation and evaluation.
+Explores the relationship between radio promotion budget and sales outcomes.

+### Multiple Linear Regression Analysis
+Analyzes a small business’s marketing promotion data to understand how multiple advertising channels relate to sales.

+### Evaluating Simple Linear Regression
+Evaluates the relationship between TV advertising spending and sales using statistical significance and model diagnostics.

 ---

-### Statistical Testing & Analysis

-- **One-Way ANOVA and Post Hoc Comparison via Tukey.ipynb**
-  Hypothesis testing to compare group means followed by post hoc analysis.

-- **t-test.md**
-  Overview and application of t-tests and statistical inference.
+## Unsupervised Learning

+### K-means Clustering Model
+Analyzes biological and environmental data to identify patterns within penguin populations using clustering techniques.

 ---

+## Statistical Testing & Inference

+### One-Way ANOVA and Post Hoc Comparison via Tukey’s HSD
+Examines whether sales differ significantly across categories of TV promotional budgets and influencer sizes.

+### t-test
+Uses Environmental Protection Agency air quality data to evaluate differences in mean AQI across regions and states to support policy considerations.

+---

 ## Datasets

-The repository includes multiple datasets used across projects:
+The repository includes several datasets used to support statistical analysis and machine learning projects:

 - **Invistico_Airline.csv**
-  Airline passenger satisfaction data for classification modeling.
+  Airline customer survey data capturing passenger satisfaction and flight experience information.

 - **marketing_sales_data.csv**
-  Sales and marketing dataset used for regression analysis.
+  Marketing and sales data used to analyze relationships between promotional spending and sales outcomes.

 - **marketing_and_sales_data_evaluate_lr.csv**
-  Dataset focused on evaluating linear regression models.
+  Dataset used to evaluate and assess simple linear regression model performance.

 - **extracted_nba_players_data.csv**
-  NBA player statistics used for exploratory and statistical analysis.
+  NBA rookie performance statistics used to analyze early-career metrics and long-term career outcomes.

 - **c4_epa_air_quality.csv**
-  Environmental data used for statistical exploration.
+  Environmental air quality data from the EPA used for regional and policy-related statistical comparisons.

 ---

 ## Tools & Libraries

-- Python
+- Python for data analysis, modeling, and statistical computation
-- NumPy
+- NumPy for numerical operations and array-based calculations
-- pandas
+- pandas for data loading, cleaning, and transformation
-- scikit-learn
+- scikit-learn for machine learning models, evaluation, and validation
-- XGBoost
+- XGBoost for gradient boosting classification
-- Matplotlib
+- Matplotlib for data visualization and model result interpretation